Mzhuangshao/atlantis/README_en_us.md

 | Taiga Village      | Can generate in Old Growth Taiga biomes                                 |
 | Savanna Village    | Can generate in Badlands biomes                                         |

-- Increased the count of witches spawned within the hut structure range
+- Modified the count of witches spawn within the hut structure range
 - To locate the nearest Swamp Hut, use the command `/locate structure #minecraft:swamp_hut` or `/locate structure atlantis:swamp_hut`
 - To locate the nearest Animal Domes, use the command `/locate structure #atlantis:animal_dome`
 - To locate a specific type of Animal Domes, use the command `/locate structure atlantis:animal_dome_[type]`